Made by Rune Andersen @ Copenhagen, Denmark

 Visualize which scripts loaded which other scripts.
 Trace the full loading chain from page to tag manager to tracking pixel.

-Multiple View Modes
+Five View Modes

 GTM Hub